 This is a research study to compare a text message based mental health and substance use screening and referral to treatment program, called Listening to Women (LTW), to standard of care mental health and substance use screening.
-Pregnant and postpartum women ages 18-41 who are receiving prenatal care within the MUSC Health system or who delivered within the MUSC Health System are invited to participate.
+Pregnant and postpartum women ages 18-41 who are receiving prenatal care or who are postpartum are invited to participate.